jkhelil/throttling-study/README.md

 ##### Pros

-* Really takes into account the available resources of the machine to optimize the startup time without overloading it
+* Really takes into account the available resource of the machine and its usage to optimize utilization without overloading it

 ##### Cons

-* Implementation more complex
+* Implementation is more complex
 * If the machine is loaded by things other than `starting` containers (like `ready` containers or even processes running on the machine that are not docker containers), it will prevent containers from starting.

 #### Composite policy